mickem/nscp-docs/manual/checks.rst

 Syntax
 ------

-The last common topic we will coder is syntax.
+The last common topic we will discuss is syntax.
-Syntax is responsible for the message which is returned to you.
-Thus it has no effect at all on the actual check result.
+Syntax is responsible for the message which is used in the check result.
+Thus it has no effect at all on the actual check result but nice messages makes problem easier to understand.
 The syntax configuration is split up into three main keywords:

 * top-syntax
 * detail-syntax
 * ok-syntax

 The top-syntax defines the overall message whereas the detail-syntax defines how each entry is formatted.
 The actual values are similar to what we saw before in the filter and warnign/critical thresholds.
 Looking at check_cpu the default syntaxes (as we have already seen) are::

   top-syntax=${status}: ${problem_list}
   ok-syntax=%(status): CPU load is ok. detail-syntax=${time}: ${load}%

 The strings are text strings with keywords surrounded by either ${} or %().
-The reason for having two different ways are that ${} can be problematic to escape from a Unix shell.
+The reason for having two different ways are that ${} can be problematic to escape from a Unix shell (which is how most Nagios command are executed).
 So the following are identical from NSClient++ perspective::

   top-syntax=${problem_list}
-  top-syntax=%({problem_list)
+  top-syntax=%(problem_list)

 The top syntax will give us the returned message if we have an issue this would include the status followed by the list of problematic cpu loads.